 John Igwebuike, Associate Professor & Associate Dean at Alcorn State University

-- Cultural Diversity and Teachers/ Curriculum
+- Cultural Diversity and Teachers/Curriculum

-- International/Global Workplace: Preparing Iowa for Black, Brown and International
+- International/Global Workplace: Preparing Corporations for Diversity

 - Sexual Harassment and Affirmative Action in the Workplace